Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 6 other times, as recently as January 2021 and as early as May 2020.</summary>
+<summary>This question may have been asked previously at least 7 other times, as recently as January 2021 and as early as March 2019.</summary>

 * [January 12th, 2021 Livestream Q&A: Are there any plans to add Lights inside the factory?](https://archive.satisfactory.video/transcriptions/yt-QvTjwyhFvGQ) https://www.youtube.com/watch?v=QvTjwyhFvGQ
 * [November 3rd, 2020 Livestream Q&A: Can you put in Lights, please?](https://archive.satisfactory.video/transcriptions/yt-7dm8Lvfj8Ao) https://www.youtube.com/watch?v=7dm8Lvfj8Ao